-The various partners (Government of Dominica, Council of Guadeloupe, Council of Martinique BRGM-CFG Services and the French Environment and Energy Management Agency ADEME,) are collaborating here in order to develop an energy production project consistent with the global aims of sustainable development.
+The various partners (Government of Dominica, BRGM-CFG Services, French Environment and Energy Management Agency ADEME, Council of Guadeloupe and Council of Martinique) are collaborating here in order to develop an energy production project consistent with the global aims of sustainable development.

 A regulatory and environmental feasibility study was carried out in 2009 as part of this project.

 The Government wishes to launch the project's Phase 1 which covers the exploratory drilling that is intended to locate the geothermal reservoir and determine its size.
 This phase will thus help to ascertain the amount of energy that can be produced.